Skip to content

 Let me tell you what I’ve seen too often: investors prefer gold bars from flashy online dealers without a resale plan.
 They skip verification.
 They don’t realize some foreign mints won’t fetch top dollar here.
 When it’s time to sell, they’re stuck—or worse, ignored.
 Bars are excellent for long-term holds, but if you need agility in a crisis or want to ride rising demand, coins give you leverage.

 Most gold bars are produced with lower premiums compared to gold coins due to lower production costs, making them an attractive option for investors looking to maximize their gold purchases.
+Gold investments, especially gold bars, have historically benefited from gold's strong performance during economic uncertainty and price increases, reinforcing their appeal as a stable asset in times of crisis.

 That’s a lesson I’ve drilled into every client discussion at Global Coin.